Connect privately on your Android

 There are many VPN providers out there — how do you choose just one?
 The first thing to keep in mind is that free VPNs services are low-quality and should be avoided.
 There are many problems with free VPNs, including:

-Poor security: Many free options employ weaker security protocols, such as PPTP.
+Poor security: Many free options employ weaker security protocols, such as PPTP, instead of secure protocols like WireGuard and OpenVPN.

 Fewer servers: Your speed can slow to a crawl when there aren’t enough servers to cover the necessary bandwidth of many users.